AmanSachan1/Meteoros/README.md

 # Meteoros

-*polished version with more feaures to be released over winter break (before 2nd week of Jan)*

 ![](/images/READMEImages/finalRender.PNG)

 *Runs at < 3ms/Frame at a Full HD Resolution on a notebook GTX 1070.
 Update to readme about how it got to 3ms/frame coming soon*